Spring 2026

 Note that grades in CSC 2/458 are assigned on the basis of individual merit (there is no fixed curve), so there is no benefit—even a dishonest one—to be gained by sabotaging the work of others.

 I work under the assumption that students are honest.
 I will not go looking for exceptions.
 If I discover one, however, I will come down on it very hard.
-Over the past few years, I have submitted about a dozen cases to the College Board on Academic Honesty.
+Last fall I submitted 6 cases to the College Board on Academic Honesty.
 All resulted in major penalties for the students involved.